Qualition/qmprs/README.md

-# QSP-MPS
+# QMPRS
-QSP-MPS is a state-of-the-art package for preparing quantum states using Matrix Product States (MPS).
+qmprs is a state-of-the-art package for compressing quantum circuits using Matrix Product States (MPS).